Services/Details

 Clients We Serve

-We serve corporations, partnerships, limited liability companies, public and privately held companies, associations, non-profit organizations, boards of directors, general partners, managing members, as well as individual officers and directors, owners, partners, members and shareholders across industries and across the U.S.
+We serve corporations, partnerships, limited liability companies, public and privately held companies, associations, non-profit organizations, boards of directors, general partners, managing members, as well as individual officers and directors, owners, partners, members, and shareholders across industries and across the U.S.

 Why Clients Select Us

-Our attorneys have the experience to use non-judicial and judicial tactics to assist clients in addressing corporate governance disputes, identifying and avoiding potential obstacles that could come into play.
-Given the breadth of Snell & Wilmer’s commercial practices, our attorneys have handled challenges to mergers, acquisitions and financing transactions, as well as post-transaction disputes.
+Our attorneys have the experience to use non-judicial and judicial tactics to assist clients in addressing corporate governance disputes, identifying, and avoiding potential obstacles that could come into play.
+Given the breadth of Snell & Wilmer’s commercial practices, our attorneys have handled challenges to mergers, acquisitions, and financing transactions, as well as post-transaction disputes.
 We help clients analyze their concerns and customize a strategy to a client’s unique situation, including going to trial or helping our client divest themselves from a business relationship.
-Snell & Wilmer’s corporate governance litigation practice group includes highly seasoned attorneys who understand both the broad needs that such litigation can present and the nuances that must be attended to as part of both non-litigation and litigation approaches.
-We work cooperatively with other key stakeholders such as auditors, financial and accounting professionals and investors.
+Snell & Wilmer’s corporate governance litigation practice group includes highly seasoned attorneys who understand both the broad needs that such litigation can present and the nuances that must be addressed as part of both non-litigation and litigation approaches.
+We work cooperatively with other key stakeholders such as auditors, financial and accounting professionals, and investors.
 In addition, our broad jurisdictional footprint enables us to represent clients throughout the United States.